 Utilities

-The SDS-Framework includes the following utilities that are implemented in Python.
+The SDS-Framework pack includes in the folder utilities several utilities that are implemented in Python.

-- SDSIO-Server: enables recording and playback of SDS data files via socket (TCP/IP), USB (Bulk transfer) or serial (UART) connection.
+*.sdsio.yml: configures the SDSIO-Server or the FVP VSI3 simulation interface. - SDSIO-Server: enables recording and playback of SDS data files via USB, socket (TCP/IP) or serial (UART) connection.

 - SDS-View: graphical data viewer for SDS data files.

-- SDS-Convert: convert SDS data files into CSV, Qeexo V2 CSV, or WAV format.
+- SDS-Convert: converts SDS data files into CSV, Qeexo V2 CSV, or WAV format.

-- SDS-Check: check SDS data files for correctness and consistency.
+- SDS-Check: checks SDS data files for correctness and consistency.

 Setup